Here are answers to a number of the common questions asked by our guests.

 Q: Can I bring my bicycle?

-A: No bicycles are allowed at Mid-Ohio Sports Car Course.
-Personal golf carts and off-road vehicles are allowed but much purchase a vehicle pass for $100.
+A: Yes, bicycles are allowed at Mid-Ohio Sports Car Course.
+Personal golf carts and off-road vehicles are allowed but must purchase a vehicle pass for $100.
 For a complete listing of facility rules and regulations, click here

 Q: Where is the lost and found?